 The alleles that control the various traits are assigned to specific loci (a specific address or location) within the genome (the entire set of nuclear DNA).
 Each chromosome is so precisely arranged with its pair that the alleles for each loci from each parent line up side by side with those from the other parent.
 Some traits are “simple” and only have one loci.
 These traits are referred to as “monogenic” traits.
 Some traits are “complex” and are influenced by many loci (quantitative traits or polygenic traits).
 For every autosomal trait (traits that are not sex-linked), each parent donates one allele at each loci.
 I will come back to elaborate more on this later.

 As mentioned earlier, some traits are simple and controlled by a single loci.
-These monogenic traits are easy to work with and begin to understand, but the polygenic traits (quantitative traits), are much more complex and offer an array of phenotypes making things much more difficult and time consuming to understand as there are many influential genes.
-Just as weight is clearly influenced by a genetic predisposition for height, thickness, muscle mass, fat content, bone density, etc, there are traits that are influenced by alleles at many loci.
+These monogenic traits are easy to work with and begin to understand, but the polygenic traits (quantitative traits), are much more complex and offer an array of phenotypes making things much more difficult and time consuming to understand as they contain many influential genes.
+Just as weight is clearly influenced by a genetic predisposition for height, thickness, muscle mass, fat content, bone density, etc, there are other polygenic (quantitative) traits that are influenced by alleles at many loci.
 As a result, polygenic traits tend to be exceedingly much more difficult to select for and may require many generations of very knowledgeable and selective breeding to even begin making progress towards a specific goal.

 If complete dominance is found for the trait of interest, then the offspring only needs one allele within the genotype for the desired phenotype.
 If the desired form of a trait is recessive, then the offspring needs to have a homozygous recessive genotype.
 When a heterozygous allelic combination is obtained in traits defined by dominance/recessive alleles, the phenotypic outcome of such an individual is no different than is seen in a homozygous dominant individual.
 However, when a trait is defined by co-dominant or incompletely dominant alleles and a heterozygous combination, the outcome will be blending of the two phenotypes.
 For example…lets say we are working with the color of an organism and for this trait (color gene) we define the alleles (the alternate forms) as black or white.
 In all cases of homozygous combinations the color will be pure, but when we obtain heterozygous individuals the outcomes will vary based upon how the traits are defined (complete dominance=only one color is expressed as it dominates the other option completely; incomplete dominance=blending of the two forms in a gray like shade; co-dominance=striped like a zebra).
 This becomes more complicated if a trait is also quantitative.